-Dr. Carrie Wood, Dr. Jennifer Mahoney and Dr. Lyndsay Kubicek lead the Angell Oncology team.
+Dr. Carrie Wood, Dr. Jennifer Mahoney, Dr. Lyndsay Kubicek and Dr. Ivan Martinez lead the Angell Oncology team.
 The team offers expertise in cancer diagnostics, chemotherapy, radiation therapy, biological therapies and immunotherapy.
 Our team also includes two oncology-dedicated certified technicians, a board certified radiation therapist, an oncology assistant, an oncology attendant, an oncology secretary, and a care coordinator whose goal is to provide exceptional client service, communication, and a seamless check in/check out experience.
 Click here to meet the Oncology team.

 Dr. Wood joined Angell at the beginning of 2010 after practicing at a private referral hospital in central Massachusetts and on the south shore.
 Her 16 years of veterinary oncology experience include a residency in medical oncology at Tufts University School of Veterinary Medicine, several years at the University of Minnesota coordinating their busy clinical oncology service followed by time at a private referral practice in northern Virginia.